Enovyn/Hashing/README.md

 # Hashing
-Implementation for Linear Probing, Quadratic Probing and Double Hashing
+Implementation of Linear Probing, Quadratic Probing and Double Hashing